kaushik-87/Yelp/README.md

 # Search for businesses near me

-This is an iOS demo application for displaying the Restaurants near me using Yelp API
+This is an iOS demo application for displaying the Restaurants near me using [Yelp API](https://www.yelp.com/developers).

 Time spent: 20 hours spent in total